UC Dissertation-Year Fellowship

 • Evidence of capacity to file one’s dissertation by the end of fellowship tenure

-• Research interests focusing on underserved populations and understanding issues of racial or gender inequalities
+• Research interests focusing on underserved populations and understanding issues of racial or gender inequalities, especially in a U.S. context

-• Academic service advancing equitable access to higher education for women and racial minorities in the fields where they are underrepresented
+• History of academic service advancing equitable access to higher education for individuals who have faced or continue to face economic, social, and/or educational barriers and/or disadvantages in the fields where they are underrepresented

-• Evidence of an intention to use the doctoral degree toward serving marginalized and underrepresented populations
+• Evidence of an intention to use the doctoral degree toward serving educationally underrepresented segments of society

 Requirements of UC Dissertation Fellows: